sadccsc/cft/README.md

 - divergent scale for probability maps
 - save tercile and cem categories as geojson
 - include skill-masked plots
-- add annotations to maps and figures
 - save model configuration to output directory
 - add "too dry to forecast" colour to plots
-- limit CCA forecast if fewer than X locations/zones

-# wish list:
+# long-term wish list:
 - implement download from CDS, and if not - implement download of CDS data from IRIDL - both require users to set up account
 - multimodel forecast
-- filling missing values in predictand
+- filling missing values in predictand (station data)
+- QC of station data
-- regridding of gridded predictand to a coarser resolution if domain too large
+- interpolation of station data to grid
 - optimize skill calculation on gridded data - it takes much longer than calculations of the model
-- parameters that are not defined through gui to be read from json file (in this way, advanced users can change them)